Practical implementation of Toffoli-based qubit rotation: Conclusions

 \section{Conclusions}

-We have devised an experimental implementation of a one-shot version of the single-qubit rotation algorithm described in Ref.~\cite{Hindlycke2024a}, and carried out experimental runs on both simulated (at various noise levels) and real quantum computers using the Qiskit software suite \cite{JavadiAbhari2024}.
-We provide a full description of the simplifications of the circuit used in the single-qubit rotation algorithm, and introduce several additional ones: Reducing circuit depth and gate count is always useful in practical implementations.

-Simulation outcomes are well in line with theoretical predictions, and suggest some simple patterns, which motivates further study.
-In the simulation we use the error model of depolarizing errors, this is a rather strong assumption; more generic noise like correlated noise may be a problem in our larger live-run examples.
+We have devised an experimental implementation of a one-shot version of the single-qubit rotation algorithm described in Ref.~\cite{Hindlycke2024a}, and carried out experimental runs on both simulated (at various noise levels) and real quantum computers using the QISKIT software suite \cite{JavadiAbhari2024}.
+We provide a full description of the simplifications of the circuit used in the single-qubit rotation algorithm, and introduce several additional ones, as reducing circuit depth and gate count is always useful in practical implementations.
+Simulation outcomes are well in line with theoretical predictions and suggest some simple patterns, which provides motivation for further study.
+Live run outcomes adhere less well to predictions, although they have a form similar to that of the simulated results.

-Live run outcomes adhere less well to predictions: We provide conjecture on how to resolve this.
-Larger sample sizes seem an obvious improvement; given the noise levels seemingly present, improvements in quantum hardware would also be desirable.
-Noise reduction also seems crucial, we can think of a few ways to go about this.
-Circuit optimizations for each $n$ based on the particular technical implementation of the QPU being used is one: This is done as a matter of course when transpiling, but higher optimization settings here may help (we opted for light optimization), or it may even be the case that manual optimization can help.
-There are also various noise reduction techniques that could be employed, such as those intended for dealing with Pauli noise \cite{Shor1997b} which could be combined with the Pauli twirling error mitigation \cite{Bennett1996}.